WPitera/Show-Recommendation-System/README.md

 - **Error Handling and Logging:**
   Improve error management for API calls and provide detailed logging for debugging.

+- **Better Method for Gemini**
+  Find an alternative method for using Gemini that does not require premium key or manual intervention

 ---

 ## Contributing